LogtalkDotOrg/logtalk3/manuals/sources/userman/objects.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The :ref:`directives_uses_1` directive can be used to declare object aliases.
-The typical uses of this directive is to shorten long object names and to
+The typical uses of this directive include shortening long object names,
+working consistently with specific parameterizations of parametric objects,
-simplify experimenting with different object implementations of the same
+and simplifying experimenting with different object implementations of the
-protocol when using explicit message sending.
+same protocol when using explicit message sending.

 .. _objects_relationships: